 Several factors contribute to the misdiagnosis of OCD in both children and adults.

-- They don’t recognize their thoughts are irrational.
-Oftentimes, kids (and adults) assume that their fears are realistic and that others share them.
+Often kids (and adults) assume that their fears are realistic and that others share them.

-- They may feel ashamed of their thoughts and feelings.
 Kids may feel ashamed or confused and hesitate to disclose symptoms they feel are embarrassing.
 For example, common OCD thoughts involve the fear that they will touch someone in an inappropriate or sexual way or harm them somehow.

-- Parents and doctors think it’s a behavioral problem.
 OCD can often result in explosive behavior, says Dr. Krunic, from parents and doctors not understanding that the child has no control over these obsessions and compulsions.
 “They think the child has behavioral issues.
 They try talk therapy and behavior modification and nothing works,” says Dr. Krunic.
 “These explosive behaviors may seem unexplainable, but there’s really an obsession or compulsion component behind them.”

 Treatment for OCD requires cognitive behavior therapy, with exposure therapy being the essential ingredient.
 Most of the time, talk or play therapy doesn’t fit the bill.
 So, when children with OCD don’t receive appropriate or timely treatment, the following cascading effects can occur: